ory/docs/docs/keto/index.md

 title: Introduction
 ---

-Ory Keto is the first and only open source implementation of "Zanzibar: Google's Consistent, Global Authorization System":
+Ory Permissions (based on the open-source Ory Keto Permission Server) is the first and only open source implementation of "Zanzibar: Google's Consistent, Global Authorization System":

 > Determining whether online users are authorized to access digital objects is central to preserving privacy.
 This paper presents
 > the design, implementation, and deployment of Zanzibar, a global system for storing and evaluating access control lists.